randy3k/SyntaxManager/README.md

         },
         {
         	// use latex syntex for these extensions
-        	// if you apply a syntax to certain extensions and apply some settings to such syntax
-        	// make sure you do apply the syntax first and then apply the settings.
+        	// make sure you do apply the syntax first and then apply the settings to the syntax.
-        	"extensions": ["ltx", "latex","l"],
+        	"extensions": ["ltx", "latex", "l"],
     		"settings": {
     			"syntax": "Packages/LaTeX/LaTeX.tmLanguage"
     		}